alex2233/rear-ender/logic/nickname.coffee.md

 This is the actual list of recently seen (since the `timeout` value) username/tripcode pairs.

-The timeout for values is in milliseconds, so:

-+ 1000 milliseconds in 1 second
-+ 60 seconds in 1 minute
-+ 60 minutes in 1 hour

       recentlyseen = new nedb()
       recentlyseen.ensureIndex { fieldName: 'unique', unique: true }

+The timeout for values is in milliseconds, so...

+- 1000 milliseconds in 1 second
+- 60 seconds in 1 minute
+- 60 minutes in 1 hour

+...means we'll have a timeout of 1 hour.

       timeout = 60 * 60 * 1000

 Core Logic